 Long Beach has a rich history of community support.
 And, for more than 50 years, Long Beach Memorial and Miller Children's & Women's Hospital Long Beach have thrived thanks to this generous community.

 In 1961, the Memorial Medical Center Foundation was established as a 501(c)(3) so that individuals, corporations and foundations could ensure excellent health care close to home.
 Since its inception, grateful patients and philanthropic friends have continued to step up and give tomorrows for men, women and children in our region.

-From Miller Children's whose namesakes, Earl B. and Loraine H. Miller, established an enduring legacy for the children of greater Long Beach, to the capital equipment purchased annually by the business community members of the Partnerships in Excellence program, the legacy of philanthropy can be seen across our campus.
+From Miller Children's & Women's Hospital Long Beach, whose namesakes, Earl B. and Loraine H. Miller, established an enduring legacy for the children of greater Long Beach, to the capital equipment purchased annually by the business community members of the Partnerships in Excellence program, the legacy of philanthropy can be seen across our campus.
 We, at the Memorial Medical Center Foundation, are proud to be the stewards of this generosity.

-We provide support for the following areas at Long Beach Memorial and Miller Children's Hospital Long Beach:
+We provide support for the following areas at Long Beach Memorial and Miller Children's: